mattpolzin/swift-codecov-action/README.md

 - `SORT_ORDER`: `filename` by default.
 Determines the sort order of the code coverage table.
 Possible values: `filename`, `+cov`, `-cov`.

 Outputs:
-- `CODECOV`: Overall code coverage percentage (not output if action fails due to minimum coverage not being met).
+- `CODECOV`: Overall code coverage percentage.
+- `MINIMUM_COVERAGE`: Just passing through the `MINIMUM_COVERAGE` input.

+Regardless of wheher or not you have chosen to have the action print to `stdout`, the code coverage table will be dumped to the `./codecov.txt` file.